shxdow/shxdow.github.io/content/blog/2016-04-26-nt-kernel-notes.md

 This is a collections of notes on various kernel related topics, featuring Windows NT.
-A good chunk of these snippets were gathered as a precocius high schooler around somewhere between 2016 and 2017, therefore, do not expect the quality to be on par of a peer reviewd research paper, far from it.
+A good chunk of these snippets were gathered as a precocius high schooler around somewhere between 2016 and 2017, therefore, do not expect the quality to be on par of a peer reviewed research paper, far from it.
 The notes don't lie in any particular order as most of this material was gathered through books during self study.